markterweele/windows-itpro-docs/windows/deployment/upgrade/setupdiag.md

   SetupDiag.exe /Output:C:\SetupDiag\Results.log /LogsPath:D:\Temp\Logs\LogSet1
   ```

-- The following example is an example of Reset/Recovery Offline Mode.
+- The following is an example of Reset/Recovery Offline Mode.
 SetupDiag is instructed to look for reset/recovery logs in the specified LogsPath location.
 It then outputs the results to the directory specified by the **/Output** parameter.

   ```cmd
   SetupDiag.exe /Output:C:\SetupDiag\RecoveryResults.log /LogsPath:D:\Temp\Cabs\PBR_Log /Scenario:Recovery